bkniffler/Qonfig/README.md

 **Very Simple and expandable configuration framework.**
 Lets take a look at how easy it could possibly get to create a configuration context for your application.

+**Only registry is currently possible as storage target.
+I hope I'll find more time to implement at least file-storage as .ini soon!
+You can always write your own adapter by implementing the abstract ConfigurationAdapter class.**

 ### Specific
 ```c#
 public enum ConfigOption